 All of the listed Steelhead which traverse the CRS are “Summer steelhead”, that is they arrive at BON mostly from June to September, but do not spawn until March-June of the following year.
 Thus it is possible for detections of a Steelhead in the CRS to span two calendar years.
 In the case of Upper Columbia this was not a problem as they tend to pass through the BON-MCN reach relatively quickly.
-In Contrast, a significant (10-20%) proportion of Snake River Steelhead may arrive in Summer, but remain in the BON-MCN reach until the following spring when they rapidly move upstream.
+In contrast, a significant (10-20%) proportion of Snake River Steelhead may arrive in Summer, but remain in the BON-MCN reach until the following spring when they rapidly move upstream.
 This has been known from fish counts from a number of years, with a springtime pulse of steelhead passage observed at dams where there are only Summer Steelhead present.
 PIT tag detections confirm this behavior.
-Thus, for SR Steelhead DPS the survival for a return year is calculated from June 1 to May 30 of a particular year.
+Thus, for SR Steelhead DPS the survival for a return year is calculated from June 1 in one year to May 30 of the following year.
 This cutoff date was based on examining patterns of fish passage and the information that some high elevation populations of SR steelhead spawn in June, so fish moving as late as May can still arrive in time for spawning.
 In assigning survival to a particular year the convention of Spawn year-1 was used.
-That is the fish passes Bonneville in July 2009 and is expected to spawn in April 2010, so it is assigned to the 2009 year class.
+That is the fish passes BONin July 2009 and is expected to spawn in April 2010, so it is assigned to the 2009 year class.
 Harvest estimates for the year the fish entered the CRS (2009 in the example above) are used for the entire year class when making survival corrections for harvest.
 Most harvest is likely to occur during the main migration period, but fish remaining is the CRS through the winter and early spring are subject to additional harvest exposure.
-The true harvest rate the entire ESU is exposed to would be very difficult to calculate, so the harvest rate for the year the steelhead pass BON is used.
-This is likely to be a slight underestimate of total harvest for this ESU, which should be remembered in interpreting survival estimates corrected for harvest.
+The true harvest rate that the entire ESU is exposed to would be very difficult to calculate, so the harvest rate inthe year the steelhead pass BON is used.
+This is likely to be a slight underestimate of total harvest for this ESU, which should be considered when interpreting survival estimates corrected for harvest.

-As noted before, since tags are highly unlikely to be distributed evenly across an ESU., there is always some degree of surrogacy in estimates.
+As noted before, since tags are highly unlikely to be distributed evenly across an ESU, there is always some degree of surrogacy in estimates.
 In the case of SR Sockeye, unlisted Upper Columbia Sockeye have been used for surrogates in a number of years (noted on spreadsheet).
-If less than 40 PIT tags are detected at Bonneville for a particular ESU/DPS the precision of the survival estimate will be unacceptably low.
+If less than 40 PIT tags are detected at BON for a particular ESU/DPS the precision of the survival estimate will be unacceptably low.
 Before 2009 Unlisted Upper Columbia Sockeye (originating from Wenatchee, and Okanagan lakes) were used to provide and estimate of survival for SR Sockeye.
 In 2018-2020 UC Sockeye and SR Sockeye were combined to provide a survival estimate because of low SR Sockeye returns related to difficulties with hatcheries in Idaho.
 These surrogate estimates only provide an estimate for the BON to MCN reach.
 Since UC Sockeye have earlier run timing, a significant number pass through the CRS before the Summer Chinook harvest openings, so UC sockeye tend to have higher survival rates through the BON to MCN reach.
 So, using them a surrogate for SR Sockeye will likely result in over estimates of reach survival.